kevinpowell1/folio_user_loading/README.md

 }
 ```

-You can also hardcode values for a field
+This file can also hard-code values in user records.
+In this example, the FOLIO field `personal.addresses[0].primaryAddress` will be hardcoded as `true`.

 ```json
 {